Bruce Lehrmann: Australian parliament rape trial aborted over juror 'misconduct'

 Several members of the jury were visibly upset when they were told that they were being discharged.

-On Tuesday, they sent a note to the judge saying they had so far been unable to reach a unanimous decision, but the judge sent them back soon after to keep deliberating.
+On Tuesday, they sent a note to the court saying they had so far been unable to reach a unanimous decision, but the judge sent them back soon after to keep deliberating.

+"Everyone is disappointed at what happened but it would be inappropriate and irresponsible to say anything at this stage," Mr Lehrmann's lawyer told media outside the court.

+The parties are yet to make arguments about whether Mr Lehrmann should face a retrial, but Justice McCallum set aside a date in February in the event one does occur.

 Additional reporting by Tiffanie Turnbull in Sydney